dvdvideo1234/TrackAssemblyTool/readme.md

    Active radius is used to set the minimum distance needed to select an active point when pointing at a piece.
    Pieces count shows the maximum number of pieces to be stacked.
    The "Yaw snap amount" slider is used to snap the first piece ( Requested by Magnum )
-     to a user-defined angle ( Usually 45 ) so that the track building process becomes easier.
+     to a user-defined angle ( Usually 45 ) for the track building to become easier.
 The whole track build will be snapped also, because you are building it relative to the first piece.
+   The force limit slider ( Requested by The Arbitor 90 ) controls the maximum force to be applied
+     on the weld jont between the two pieces connected break apart.
+You can use this to build collapsablale track bridges.
+Set the option to zero if you want it to be unbreakable ( by default ).
    The weld/no-collide/freeze/phys-gun grab/gravity are considered basic Gmod knowledge,
      because they are defined by their own and not going to be explained further.
    The "Ignore track type" check-box if checked, will enable snapping between pieces of a different type.